MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 **To add risky repositories to your content scan job**:

 1. Sign in to the [Azure portal](https://portal.azure.com/) as a [supported administrator](#quickstart-prerequisites), and navigate to the **Azure Information Protection** pane.

-    For example, in the search box for resources, services, and docs: Start typing **Information** and select **Azure Information Protection**.

 1. In the **Scanner** menu on the left, select :::image type="icon" source="media/qs-tutor/i-repos.png" border="false"::: **Repositories (Preview)**.

     :::image type="content" source="media/small/risky-repos-small.png" alt-text="View repositories from your network scan job" lightbox="media/qs-tutor/risky-repos.png":::